dannyduc/StateTree/README.md

      authenticate.goTo()

-loggedin has concurrent substates (main and popup) tab1 is the default substate of main
+* loggedin has concurrent substates (main and popup)
+* tab1 is the default substate of main
-When the user enters the loggedin state, then enter callback will start the main state.
+* When the user enters the loggedin state, then enter callback will start the main state.
-The main state will enter the tab1 state because it is the default sub state.
+* The main state will enter the tab1 state because it is the default sub state.
-The popup can be opened and closed without effecting the main state.
+* The popup can be opened and closed without effecting the main state.

+## History states

+History states let us know the previous substate so we can easily restore previous application state.

+    // access the previous sub-state
+    state.history

+    // if there is a history state always go to it instead of the default state chart.defaultToHistoryState()

 ## Events